37cut/37cut.github.io/files/osu/readme.md

 1. this project is incomplete.
 2. only one osu version should exist, but they keep both stable and lazer
 3. uncleared game design
-4. passive feedback/contribution, which makes incompleteness even worse
+4. passive feedback/contribution, which makes this game even worse